-- Provide a visible presence in and around the airport and seaport to assist in preventing crimes from occurring.
-Collaborate with stakeholders in identifying crime prevention methods to incorporate in their area of responsibility to reduce/prevent crime - Provide essential emergency and routine response capability allowing airport operations to continue, including traffic mitigation matters.
+- Provide essential emergency and routine response capability allowing airport operations to continue, including traffic mitigation matters.
 Provide traditional law enforcement functions throughout the Port of Seattle jurisdiction - Through thorough investigations and utilization of available technological resources, apprehend criminals victimizing citizens and stakeholders within our region.
 Provide a community where stakeholders, employees, travelers, and the general public feel safe and secure - Provide essential emergency response to mitigate terrorist attacks and other acts of extraordinary violence.
 Respond with other first response partners to mitigate and stabilize unusual occurrences, disasters, and mechanical calamities in order to stabilize the scene and enhance continuity of operations - Provide emergency communications amongst first response partners and other critical personnel to assist in scene stabilization and deployment of appropriate resources.
 Allows for clear and concise communication to support maintaining continuity of operations